 You will also need to bring the following to the first session:

-You should possess good numeracy and literacy skills and ideally have GCSE Maths at Grade A*-C, or an equivalent qualification.
-If you do not have a maths qualification at this level you will be required to complete a diagnostic assessment to assess the level you are currently working at.
+You should have good numeracy and literacy skills and ideally have GCSE Maths at Grade A*-C/ Grade 9-4, or an equivalent qualification or pass a diagnostic assessment.
+The ability to word process is essential.